FirebirdSQL/jaybird/src/documentation/faq.md

 Using Jaybird (by importing Jaybird's public interfaces in your Java code), and extending Jaybird by subclassing or implementation of an extension interface (but not abstract or concrete class) is considered by the authors of Jaybird to be dynamic linking.
-Hence our interpretation of the LGPL is that the use of the unmodified Jaybird source does not affect the license of your application code.
+Hence, our interpretation of the LGPL is that the use of the unmodified Jaybird source does not affect the license of your application code.

 Even more, all extension interfaces to which an application might want to link